 We hope you will garden with your family as you wish.
 Kids are welcome in the garden as long as they are with an adult.
 Pets are not allowed in the garden, please!

 Please use the Metzgar Athletic Field entrance, park on the paved road that leads down to the garden, and always close gates & lock the tool shed when you leave.

-To help keep weeds at bay, a cover crop clause is included on all plots.
-Each plot requires a $30 cover crop deposit.
+To help keep weeds at bay, a clean garden deposit is included on all plots.
+Each plot requires a $35 cover crop deposit.
 If you find that you cannot keep up with your garden, let us know and we will use your deposit to till in your crops and plant a cover crop.
 If your plot goes unmanaged for a noticeable part of the season, the Garden Manager will contact you and discuss a time frame for tilling and cover cropping your plot.
 If you do not use your deposit, it will be retained for your cover crop deposit for 2020, or returned (as you wish).